Frequently Asked Questions

 Please note:

 Cancellations or rescheduling requests made within 48 hours of your lesson cannot be refunded or rescheduled.
-This is because that time has been set aside just for you—our instructors are committed to being there, and our horses still need care, whether or not the lesson takes place.
+This is because that time has been reserved specifically for you—our instructors are committed to being there, and our horses still require care whether or not the lesson takes place.

 What rules should we expect to follow for safety?